Thomas Jefferson Stevens

 Thomas Stevens second wife was Betsy Duncan.
 They had three children - Helen, Emma, and Milan.
 Betsy is my ancestor along with Milan.
 Helen married Horace Pitcher.
 They had at least three children who died young.
 Emma never married.
 Milan has his own biography page.

-Thomas and Betsy moved to Charlestown, Massachusetts where their third child, Milan, was born in 1852.
+Thomas and Betsy moved to Charlestown, Massachusetts where Emma and Milan were born.
+Emma was born in 1850 and Milan was born in 1852.
 Betsy died in 1854 of paralysis when she was 41 years of age.
 She is buried in West End Cemetery, Marlow, New Hampshire.
 There is a large tombstone that contains Betsy's name as well as her husband's with birth and death date.
 It also has that Thomas was buried in Cambridge, Mass.
-On another side of the tombstone, two of Thomas's children from his first wife are listed.
-A photo can be found at FindAGrave.
+On another side of the tombstone, two of Thomas's children from his first wife are listed - Helen and Osman.

 Stevens Family Pictures